vKaparyk/w25_compilers_project/docs/notes.md

 TODO:
  - Current Tasks
     - symbol table
-      - is a hashmap w/ linked lists as values
-        - set up hashmap, set up nodes
+      - is stack of hashmaps
       - post order traversal
         - new Class SemanticAnalyzer in _.java
         - set up recursive function to go into the scopes